MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - A PowerShell module to apply and remove classification labels and protection from files.

-    This module includes cmdlets to install and configure the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md) (currently in preview) that runs as a service on Windows Server.
+    This module includes cmdlets to install and configure the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md) that runs as a service on Windows Server.
 This service lets you discover, classify, and protect files on data stores such as network shares and SharePoint Server libraries.

 - The Rights Management client that communicates with Azure Rights Management (Azure RMS) or Active Directory Rights Management Services (AD RMS).